South Church, Andover, Massachusetts

-The South Church is a Protestant Christian place of worship located in Andover, Massachusetts.
+The South Church is a Protestant Christian place of worship located in Andover, Massachusetts, US.
 It was organized as the Second Church of Andover in 1711 with Rev. Samuel Phillips as its first pastor.
 It is currently part of the United Church of Christ.

 History

 Until the early 18th century, one parish, known as "The Church of Andover" served the entire town.
 Its church, or meeting house, was located in present day North Andover.
 When it was found that the majority of the citizens lived in the southern part of the town (present day Andover), the idea was proposed to build a new meeting house there.
 However, rather than one meeting house serve the entire town, it was agreed upon on November 2, 1708 that the town should have two meeting houses, one in the north and one in the south.
 The North Parish (present day North Andover) kept the existing meeting house.
 On October 18, 1709, the location of the new South Church was agreed upon and built "at ye Rock on the west side of Roger brook."
 The meeting house was in use by January 1710.
 Roger's Brook, named after a Native American named Roger who lived in Andover in the 17th century, once flowed by the South Church but has since been rerouted.
 The rock referenced as "ye Rock" was a well known landmark known as Roger's Rock.
 It was removed in 1844.
 On October 17, 1711, the South Parish was officially established.
 There were 35 original members, all but three of whom came from the North Parish.

 Rev. Samuel Phillips began preaching at the church on April 30, 1710 but was not officially its pastor until the parish's founding on October 17, 1711.
 He served for sixty years until his death on June 5, 1771.
 He was survived by three children, Samuel, John, and William Phillips, all of whom contributed to the founding of Phillips Academy in 1788.
 The Samuel Phillips listed here should not be confused with Samuel Phillips Jr., his son and primary founder of the school.
 John Phillips went on to found Phillips Exeter Academy in 1781.